ironhack-labs/lab-react-tweets/README.md

 > Create a new folder `src/components/` and inside it a new file `Tweet.js`.
 >
-> As a starting point, we will provide you with the HTML structure for the `Tweet` component Paste the following code to the component `src/components/Tweet.js`:
+> As a starting point, we will provide you with the HTML structure for the `Tweet` component.
+Paste the following code to the component `src/components/Tweet.js`:

 > ```jsx
 > // src/compoenents/Tweet.js